The Transforming Cities Fund

 Schedule of Works

-In order to speed up the work and minimise disruption, separate road gangs will be working on sections up to 400m long at different locations along the route.
-Businesses and residents located directly alongside the works will receive notification around letters two weeks before we move to the construction section their property is within.
+To speed up the work and minimise disruption, separate road gangs will be working on sections up to 400m long at different locations along the route.
+Businesses and residents located directly alongside the works will receive notification letters around two weeks before we move to the construction section their property is within.
+These works will require the use of temporary traffic light control.

 - Canford Bottom Roundabout to Stapehill Crescent East

-- Brook Road Junction area – signals commissioned 27 May 2021
+- Brook Road Junction area – signals were commissioned 27 May 2021

 - Stapehill Crescent East to Stapehill Crescent West

-- Hayes Lane to opposite Quaterjack Park Development - subject to carriageway surfacing, signing and lining
+- Hayes Lane to opposite The Quarter Jack Park Development

-- Opposite Quaterjack Park Development to Bytheway Field - due to start end of August
+- Quarter Jack Park Development to Bytheway Field - expected completion November 2021

-- Bytheway Field to Northleigh Lane – due to start in November
+- Bytheway Field to Northleigh Lane - expected completion December 2021

-- Carraigeway resurfacing form the Quaterjack Park development up to the Brook Road Junction is expected to be carried out mid - December.
+- carriageway resurfacing from the Quarter Jack Park development up to the Brook Road Junction is expected to be carried out early 2022.
 These will be overnight works requiring overnight road closures

 Respecting the natural environment